CodeYourFuture/curriculum/content/induction/blocks/check-github/index.md

 ### GitHub

-In the Fundamentals, you should have set up your Coursework planner.
+In Fundamentals, you should have set up your Coursework planner.

 Ensure you've completed the following issue 👉 https://github.com/CodeYourFuture/Coursework-Planner/blob/main/readme.md